 The truth is, by having this pertinent information, we are more capable and better equipped to ensure this does not happen.
 In fact, knowing that your child has a learning disability, ADHD, difficulty making friends or has had an unfavourable previous camp experience helps us to better meet their needs in a supportive environment so that they can simply enjoy camp and be a kid.
 It also helps us to better prepare our counsellors, gives us time to modify programs if needed, and match group needs with the best suited counsellor.
 The more we know about your child, the greater likelihood that they will have a fun and successful time at camp!

-Last summer, we began asking parents for a small piece of information they would want their child’s counsellor to know before they met at camp.
+We recently began asking parents for a small piece of information they would want their child’s counsellor to know before they met at camp.
 The idea was to give us some insight into what might make the child’s camp session memorable and enjoyable.

 Helpful notes included those that described situations where the child has struggled in the past.
 By disclosing information such as: ’my child can become uncharacteristically defiant and resist following direction when she is hungry,’ allows the counsellors to give extra support and respond accordingly.